JML Direct TV: Other additions and removals

-Later History
+Later history

 On 18 May 2011, JML Cookshop was removed from Freesat and replaced with JML Choice.

 On 15 June 2011, the JML networks were downgraded to three when Argos TV took over JML Cookshop's Sky EPG slot, with JML Cookshop moving further down the EPG, replacing JML Choice.
 Argos leased the Sky EPG slot from JML for 12 months to trial the channel and also use JML's facilities.

 On 14 November 2011, JML and ITV plc launched a joint-venture network called The Zone on Freeview channel 39, but was not available in Wales until 9 January 2012.
 On 27 April 2012, The Store with JML launched on ITV.
 Dubbed a "chatmercial", it combined the visual language and style of a chat show format with TV home shopping and was shot in front of a studio audience.
 It broadcast across ITV's late night two-hour retail teleshopping schedule on Sundays, and overnight on ITV4.
 It was a presenter-led show featuring interactions from a panel of experts.
 It was split up into bite-sized chunks which focused on one product every 15 minutes.
 The shows included products from cookware to shapewear, DIY lines and celebrity brands such as Myleene Klass Nails.

 On 3 November 2012, JML Home & DIY was rebranded as JML Living.
 On 28 November 2012, JML Living replaced JML Cookshop on Freesat.
 On 18 January 2013, JML Cookshop's Sky slot was sold altogether, ending the broadcast of the network.

 On 1 May 2013, JML Living was replaced by The Boutique, a shopping channel managed by The Broadcast House but still owned by JML.
-JML Living returned on 13 May as a replacement for Argos TV on Sky after it's lease from JML expired.
+JML Living returned on 13 May as a replacement for Argos TV on Sky after its lease from JML expired.

 On 1 October 2013, The Zone was rebranded as The Store, replacing JML Living on Sky, broadcasting 24 hours a day, and between 6pm and 6am on Freeview.
 The slots on all platforms, except Freeview reverted to JML, and renamed as JML Store on 1 August 2014.
 The slot on Freeview remained named as "The Store", with Jackpot 247 broadcasting every night, followed by Teleshopping.

 The Boutique was renamed as Home Store on 1 August 2014.
 On 19 August 2014, another complete EPG reshuffle of the 'Shopping' section on Sky happened as the majority of channels were shifted down 10 EPG slots.
 As a result, the JML channels moved to 651, 652 and 663.

 On 1 May 2018, another complete EPG reshuffle of the 'Shopping' section on Sky happened as the majority of channels were shifted down 10 more EPG slots.
 As a result, the JML channel moved to 661, where it has remained since then.

 The Store was eventually removed from the Freeview platform in January 2019, marking the end of the channel.